HiromuHota/fonduer-mlflow/README.md

 └── fonduer_model.pkl
 ```

+This `fonduer_model` folder is portable and can be deployed anywhere as long as a PostgreSQL server is accesible.

-`fonduer_model.py` defines `FonduerModel` that is a custom MLflow model (see [here](https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#creating-custom-pyfunc-models) for details) for Fonduer.
+It is worth noting that `fonduer_model.py` defines `FonduerModel` that is a custom MLflow model (see [here](https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#creating-custom-pyfunc-models) for details) for Fonduer.
 `FonduerModel` has implemented methods, e.g., `load_context`, and also not-implemented methods, e.g., `_get_mention_extractor`.
 Implemented methods are implemented as they are, the author believes, common to any Fonduer-based application.
-Since different applications would have a different parser, different mention/candidate extractors, etc., not-implemented methods are left not implemented so that a developer can create a class, say `MyFonduerModel`, that inherits `FonduerModel` and overrides/implements them for their application.
+Since different applications would have a different parser, different mention/candidate extractors, etc., not-implemented methods are left not-implemented so that a developer can create a class, say `MyFonduerModel`, that inherits `FonduerModel` and overrides/implements them for their application.

 # Serving